jma1ice/newsletterr/readme.md

 * What does "time range" mean?
 Days?
 Weeks?
 * I don't believe I understand the placeholder boxes...
 * Limit maximum days to pull data, and have buttons underneath to pull last 7, 30, 60, 90, 120?
 Max at like 6 months?
+* Need to put text under "Time Range" to indicate what was just pulled, since the field defaults back to 30 days
+* All "hours" values should be rounded down to whole numbers

 ---